dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/original-image-result-item.md

 # OriginalImageResultItem

-The `OriginalImageResultItem` interface represents original image result item.
-It extends the `CapturedResultItem` interface and adds a property.
+The `OriginalImageResultItem` interface defines the structure of an standard result item that contains the original image.

 ## Definition